ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 ## Installing and Running the Notebooks

-There are two options for building and running this repo: a completely local installation, along with a local download of required data, or a fully-containerized installation via Docker, which installs all dependencies.
-In the latter case, users will manually download required data during the container setup.
-We provide instructions for either case.
+There are three options for building and running this repo: a conda environment, a completely local installation, or a fully-containerized installation via Docker, which installs all dependencies.
+We recomend using the conda environment setup if possible.
+Along with the notebooks and dependencies users will need to download the data products following the instructions below.
+We provide instructions for each of the cases.
 We assume you are running >= Python 3.6 as your default `python` version in your environment.

 ---

-## Local Installation
+## For the Conda Environment or the Local Installation
 ### Download the necessary data products
 The links to all of the products used in these notebooks have been compiled in pull_data bash scipts which makes it simple to download the data products using wget or curl.
 Feel free to add any other data products you'd like to pull by adding it to the relevant pull_data file following the pre-existing format.